Heavy snow keeps parts of the US in a deep freeze as holiday weekend comes to a close

 In Buffalo, officials with the NFL's Bills had sought stadium snow shovelers for the season, including ahead of Sunday night's game against the San Francisco 49ers.
 The team said it would pay $20 per hour and provide food and hot drinks.

 The lake-effect storm began hitting the area Saturday near the Bills’ stadium in Orchard Park, New York.
-Snow was falling near the stadium hours ahead of the game, and the state department of transportation and others planned “intensive” plowing of nearby roads until late in the game.
+Though the storm shifted south of the stadium by noon Sunday, snow continued to fall off and on through the day.
+Flurries began to fall more heavily just before kickoff.
+The game was played in chilly conditions with the game-time temperature at 27 degrees Fahrenheit (minus-3 Celsius), with the wind chill making it feel like 17 F (minus-8 C).
 The Bills often play in such conditions at home late in the season.

-A light snow continued falling on Highmark Stadium as crews began clearing the last remnants of snow off the tarp protecting the field about 3 1/2 hours before the Sunday night game.
-Several shovelers were clearing the stairways, while most seats remained snow-covered.
-Crews used plows to clear the stadium walkaways.
-The parking lots surrounding the stadium were already cleared and salted.
+Tim LoTemple — a Bills season-ticket holder from Rochester, New York, and part of the team's rabid fan base known as “Bills Mafia" — said the freezing temperatures and snow energize the players and fans.
+Still, the 49ers game was practically temperate compared to previous matchups at Highmark Stadium.

+“We love snow over here.
+You know how Bills Mafia is, we love the cold," he said from a parking lot tailgate party.
+"This is nothing compared to what we’ve seen before.”

 Another one to two feet (about 30 to 60 centimeters) of snow were possible in western New York, and another two to three feet were possible in northern New York, Gov. Kathy Hochul's office said Sunday.